-These consolidated financial statements of the Company have been prepared by management in accordance with International Financial Reporting Standards (IFRS).
-The Company's consolidated financial statements are prepared on a historical cost basis except for certain financial instruments which are measured at fair value to the extent required or permitted under IFRS and as set out in the relevant accounting policies.
+These consolidated financial statements of the Company have been prepared by management in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board (IASB).
+The Company's consolidated financial statements are prepared on a historical cost basis except for certain financial instruments and cash-settled RSUs which are measured at fair value to the extent required or permitted under IFRS and as set out in the relevant accounting policies.